amitbend/body_measure/readme.md

     - check the fodler ../data/silhouette for visualization

-* extract body slices and measurement: this program uses silhouette and pose information to calculate body slices.
+* extract body slices and measurement:
+	* this program uses the refined silhouette and pose information to calculate body slices.
+For example, the shoulder landmarks are estimated from the shoulder joints in the front image, or the bust landmarks are estimated based on the contour curvature in the side image.

-    - run:  body_measure.py -i ../data/images -s ../data/silhouette -po ../data/pose -pa ../data/front_side_pair.txt
+    * run:  body_measure.py -i ../data/images -s ../data/silhouette -po ../data/pose -pa ../data/front_side_pair.txt
       -o ../data/measurement
-    - check the folder ../data/measurement for visualization
+    * check the folder ../data/measurement for visualization

 # run all in one on a single image